15 Sep 2022

-Whether it is CIOs, CTOs, CDOs or CISOs, they are appointing leaders who can secure their organisation in a world of hybrid working and accelerated technology adoption.
+Whether it is CIOs, CTOs, CDOs or CISOs, they are appointing leaders who can secure their organization in a world of hybrid working and accelerated technology adoption.

 Extracting insights from company information to gather data to forecast, form strategy, and even to make hiring decisions has been common practice for the last 10 years.
 However, there is a move beyond simply using data for the information it can provide, rather companies can use this as an additional revenue stream.

 In its simplest form, companies sell their data to third parties.
-However, the real potential for data monetisation far surpasses this.
+However, the real potential for data monetization far surpasses this.

 Companies are building analytics products that compliment existing offerings, developing new business models to market their data, and directly selling data-based products or services.

 Boards want skilled leaders who know how to build products and services that capture new data and deliver insights for customers.
 Such is the importance of data monetization, that its security is a key item on the board agenda and the ‘Chief Privacy Officer’ is becoming a consideration for some companies in this space.

 Boards are looking for tech leaders who can think beyond the confines of just the IT function; who can implement ‘new’ technology, such as AI, and who collaborate and encourage input from across the organization.
 Both teams and individuals need to be tech-proficient and constantly learning.
 It is their responsibility to ensure tech skills capability is adequate and up to date.

 Equally as important is the topic of skills transference.